krivard/codalab-worksheets-wiki/Quickstart.md

     for line in sorted(sys.stdin.readlines()):
         print line,

-Click on the `Upload` button on the top of the side panel.
+Click on the `Upload` button on the top of the side panel (this button may not appear if your screen width is too small; increase the width of your screen and it should appear).
 This pops up a file browser; select `a.txt`.
 Repeat the same thing for `sort.py`.